-Random Forest: Random forest (RF) is the ensemble classifier, which collects the results of many decision trees by majority vote.
-In ensemble learning, the results of multiple classi- fiers are brought together, and a single decision is made on behalf of the community.
+Random forest (RF) is the ensemble classifier, which collects the results of many decision trees by majority vote.
+In ensemble learning, the results of multiple classifiers are brought together, and a single decision is made on behalf of the community.
 Each decision tree in the forest is created by selecting different samples from the original data set using the bootstrap technique.
-Then, the decisions made by many different individual trees are subject to voting and present the class with the highest number of votesas the class estimate of the committee.
-In the RF method, trees are created by CART (classification and regression trees) algorithms and boot bagging combination method.
+Then, the decisions made by manydifferent individual trees are subject to voting and present the class with the highestnumber of votes as the class estimate of the committee.
+In the RF method, trees arecreated by CART (classification and regression trees) algorithms and boot bagging combination method.
 The data set is divided into training and test data.
-From the training data set, samples are selected as bootstrap (resampled and sampled) technique, which will form trees (in a bag) and data that will not build trees of the bag).
+From the training data set, samples are selected as bootstrap (resampled and sampled) technique, which will form trees (in a bag) and data that will not build trees (out of thebag).
+1/3 of the training set is divided into data that will not form trees, and 2/3 of them will be data that will build trees.